temporalio/build-audiobook-java/README.md

 ## Submit narration jobs

-Use the Temporal CLI tool to build audio from text files.
+In a new terminal window, use the Temporal CLI tool to build audio from text files.

-Use the `execute` subcommand to watch the execution in real time from the command line:
+Use the Workflow `execute` subcommand to watch the execution in real time from the command line:

 ```
 temporal workflow execute \